 Hindsight Bias Is the inclination, after an event has occurred, to see the event as having been predictable, despite there having been little or no objective basis for predicting it.
-Your manager is saying he already knew how consumers think about something after having presented your research, for example. © Framing Effect How information is presented affects our opinions about it.
+Your manager is saying he already knew how consumers think about something after having presented your research, for example.
+Framing Effect How information is presented affects our opinions about it.
 People tend to avoid risk when a positive frame is shown but seek risks when a negative frame is presented.
 Experiment: someone asked subjects whether they would opt for surgery if the 'survival' rate is 90 per cent, while someone told others that the mortality rate is 10 per cent.
 The first framing increased acceptance, even though the situation was no different.
 Loss Aversion Refers to people's tendency to prefer avoiding losses to acquiring equivalent gains: it's better not to lose €5 than to find €5.
-Shortism (hyperbolic discounting) People instead prefer a smaller reward/positive impact today than wait for a more considerable reward/positive impact in the future (e.g. Rather book a holiday now instead of making extra mortgage payments to secure a carefree future).
-Availability bias People often think a future event will happen based on similar examples of such event that quickly came to their mind (e.g. Someone thinks vaccination is unsafe because they just read about a child getting sick from it in last week's paper).
+Narrative Fallacy When an unpredicted event occurs, we immediately come up with explanatory stories that are simple and coherent.
+And good stories are seen as true stories!
+Therefore, stories sell.
+HALO Effect Existing judgments about a person are likely to extend to all aspects of them.
+Our brain allows specific positive traits to influence our overall evaluation of a person positively.
 WYSIWTI What you see is what there is'.
 We ignore unknown information and draw conclusions on the information we do see.
 Small Numbers Effect We make very hasty generalisations based on small numbers.